A neural recommender system leveraging transfer learning for property prediction of ionic liquids: Acknowledgments

 \section{Acknowledgments}

-The authors gratefully acknowledge the support of this research work from ERDF funds provided by the State of Saxony-Anhalt via the project “Further Development of the Center for Dynamic Systems (CDS) – Subproject MPI” (grant number: ZS/2023/12/182138).
-Sahil Sethi is also affiliated with the International Max Planck Research School for Systems and Process Engineering for a Sustainable Chemical Production (IMPRS SysProSus) at the Max Planck Institute for Dynamics of Complex Technical Systems Magdeburg.
+The authors gratefully acknowledge the support of this research work by the European Regional Development Fund (ERDF), provided by the State of Saxony-Anhalt within the programme "Research and Innovation", via the project “Further Development of the Center for Dynamic Systems (CDS) – Subproject OVGU" (grant number: ZS/2023/12/182075).
+This work is also a part of the Research Cluster “SmartProSys: Intelligent Process Systems for the Sustainable Production of Chemicals” funded by the Ministry for Science, Energy, Climate Protection and the Environment of the State of Saxony-Anhalt in Germany.
+Sahil Sethi is also affiliated with the International Max Planck Research School for Systems and Process Engineering for a Sustainable Chemical Production (IMPRS SysProSus) at Otto von Guericke University Magdeburg.
 Special recognition is extended to Froze Jameel for his valuable assistance in configuring the COSMO calculations using TURBOMOLE.
-Additionally, the authors would like to thank Edgar Ivan Sanchez Medina for the constructive discussions concerning the methodology.
+Additionally, the authors would like to thank their former colleague Edgar Ivan Sanchez Medina for the constructive discussions concerning the methodology.